odpi/egeria-docs/site/docs/services/omvs/glossary-manager/overview.md

 --8<-- "snippets/content-status/tech-preview.md"

-# Glossary Workflow OMVS
+# Glossary Manager OMVS

-The Glossary Workflow Open Metadata View Service (OMVS) is a REST API designed to support UIs that enable the maintenance of [glossary content](/practices/common-data-definitions/anatomy-of-a-glossary) using a controlled workflow process.
+The Glossary Manager Open Metadata View Service (OMVS) is a REST API designed to support UIs that enable the maintenance of [glossary content](/practices/common-data-definitions/anatomy-of-a-glossary) using a controlled workflow process.
 It runs in a [View Server](/concepts/view-server) and calls the [Asset Manager OMAS](/services/omas/asset-manager/overview) to retrieve and make changes to the glossary.

 ## Why use a controlled glossary workflow